 “Well, let’s go out and find some place new.
 I’ll pick you up about six if you don’t mind riding in the Wreck.”

 “Park and come up, before we go out.”

 “It’s not an adventure if there’s no excitement.”

 “I’m not sure I’ll be able to eat if I feel like I did on Saturday night.”

 “Let’s see how long you stay hard thinking about tonight?”

 “You are a devil.”

 Landis finally showed up.
-I had left about fifteen messages from the Studio, plus several from the legal department, who I had told to call Jay in Miami.
+I had taken about fifteen messages from the Studio, plus several from the legal department, who I had told to call Jay in Miami.
 He seemed pretty hung over, or maybe still coming down from yesterday’s pot.
 I knew not to agitate him, lest he have a Miller-style meltdown.
 I had his coffee ready for him.

 “No donut today.
 You’re having sugar withdrawals.
 I did put some in your coffee.”

 He smiled.
 I was a bright spot in his day.
 He gave me half the messages and told me to deal with them.